sdslabs/sdslabs.github.com/_drafts/how-does-sdslabs-work.md

 **Redmine** : Redmine is a project management system running on rails.
  We use redmine extensively for code hosting(integrated with gitolite), issue tracking, and wikis. (add screenshots and more).
 Our git server is running gitolite and all our code is version controlled in git.
+We shifted to git from ftp based systems about a year ago, and it has been working out awesome for us.

 **WorkFlowy** : We use a custom account at workflowy.com with a shared list to easily manage lots of things.
 It is an easy-going tool which we find